wet-boew/wet-boew-api-standards/README.md

 ====================

 <span color='red'>
-Working requirements for Government of Canada (GoC) Web Application Programming Interfaces (API)s.
+Working requirements for Government of Canada (GC) Web Application Programming Interfaces (API)s.

 Presently a draft from the TBS Web Interoperability Working Group with the intent to deliver a first working draft by the next Web Managers Council.
 RFC to [WET - GC Web API Standards](https://github.com/wet-boew/wet-boew-api-standards).
 </span>